 Q 5: What is the [insert name of state health insurance exchange]?
 (For questions about the [insert name of state SHOP exchange], see Questions 40-44, 46-50, and 69-72).

 The [insert name of state exchange] is the name of [insert name of state]’s health insurance exchange.
 The ACA created health insurance exchanges as places where individuals, families, and small employers can compare private health insurance plans and shop for coverage.
-Exchanges also provide access to a tax credit to help lower- and middle-income individuals pay for coverage.
+Exchanges also provide access to a tax credit to help individuals pay for coverage.
 (See Questions 81-84.)
 Through exchanges, individuals may also qualify for help to lower their out-of-pocket costs (deductibles, coinsurance, or copayments) when they receive health care services.
 Insurers may sell plans through the exchange, as well as in the market outside the exchange.
 Premium tax credits and cost-sharing reductions aren’t available for plans sold outside the exchange.

 Drafting Note: States that have no market outside the exchange should modify the previous paragraph accordingly.
 States should note, however, that some individuals such as incarcerated individuals and immigrants not legally present cannot be denied coverage on the basis of health status even though they will not be able to buy coverage through the exchange.
 (See Questions 118-119.)